Humpback whales migrate from the Cook Islands in the South Pacific.

 whales reached the Antarctic, the information they yielded was

 Of the 12 New Caledonia tags, several traveled from the southern

 lagoon by the coast offshore to a remote reef system to the

 southeast, and some of the whales remained there for an extended

-period.
-Until then, no one had any idea of the apparent importance
+Until the Great Whale Trail project, no one had any idea of the

 future efforts to protect this previously unknown habitat.